Hydraulic Equipment Repair

-It didn’t take long for people to realize that water was not the best substance for driving hydraulic motors and pumps, so a non-corrosive oil became the de facto standard.
-From there, it became a matter of developing hydraulic cylinders, mounting configurations, and better internal designs, all of which increase the effectiveness and productivity of the hydraulic system.
+It didn’t take long for people to realize that water was not the best substance for driving motors and pumps, so a non-corrosive oil became the de facto standard.
+From there, it became a matter of developing hydraulic cylinders, mounting configurations, and better internal designs, all of which increase the effectiveness and productivity of the system.

-A modern hydraulic system can generate more than 10 times the power of an electric motor, and this makes it ideally suited for applications which require heavy lifting, pulling, or pushing.
+A modern hydraulic system can generate more than 10 times the power of an electric motor, and this makes it ideally suited for applications that require heavy lifting, pulling, or pushing.
 It can also be precisely controlled, so all that power can be effectively harnessed and used to best advantage.

 Everyday Equipment that Uses Hydraulics